Fact or Fallacy #4: You need that sports drink!

 What about those of you on a diet?
 Most sports drinks have between 140 and 200 calories in them.
 I often see people going through 2 or even three bottles of lucozade in a single session, thats nearly a meal in itself!
 If you’re trying to cut calories give yourself a chance and cut out the sports drinks!

 Post training is a time when you need to refuel as quickly as possible.
 You should be looking to take in carbohydrates and protein at this time to prevent your muscles from breaking down.
-This is superior to just ingesting carbs alone, as this study shows:
+This is superior to just ingesting carbs alone

 For every 2g of carbs you take in post exercise you need 1g of protein to optimise the recovery process.
 Usually 30-50 grams of carbs and 15 to 25 grams of protein will do the job well.